 Dogs are allowed if leashed and their waste must be carried out by the hiker.

 There's a small 3 or 4-foot waterfall located in the ravine that leads up to Mount Tom.
-Hikers can find this waterfall within the first 0.3-miles of the trail before the new route defined in 2020.
+Hikers used to be able to find this waterfall within the first 0.3-miles of the trail before the new route defined in 2020.
 If hiking upstream off-trail, the small waterfall should be easy to find.

 Camping is technically allowed off of this trail, but no designated campsites can be seen from the trail.
 Backpackers must be aware of the state forest's primitive camping rules before heading out.
 More information can be found on the park's site.